wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

 Configuring real-time monitoring
 --------------------------------

 Real-time monitoring is configured with the ``realtime`` attribute of the :ref:`directories <reference_ossec_syscheck_directories>` option.
 This attribute only works with the directories rather than with the individual files.
-Real-time change detection is paused during periodic syscheck scans and reactivates as soon as these scans are complete.
+Real-time change detection is paused during periodic syscheck scans and reactivates as soon as these scans are complete:

 .. code-block:: xml